Toolbox

 Developed as part of the FLAude project, FORO uses satellite observation to improve the resilience of areas to the risks of flooding caused by intense run-off.

 A genuine decision-making tool, FORO offers interactive maps to pinpoint problem areas and the levers for action.
-It will soon be expanded to include maps of log jams and detection of damaged vines.
+FORO is gradually being rolled out across the 23 departments of the Mediterranean Arc.

 🟢 Free access to results for the Aude department